MarkusWandel/battery-tester/doc/manual.md

 Any installed batteries will draw current away from the transistor's base connection through resistor R14, to try to turn the transistor off and the Arduino input on, which indicates "Danger, do not turn on discharge relays".
 The threshold voltage depends on the ratio of R13 to R14.
 100 ohms was experimentally determined to turn off the transistor at about -16 millivolts on the lowest-voltage battery.
 ## I2C Voltage Conversion
-The Arduino runs on 5V, whereas the LCD runs at 3.3V.
+The Arduino runs on 5V, whereas the LCD runs on 3.3V.
 While it is possible to directly wire SPI between incompatbile voltage levels, a programming error (drive the Arduino pin to logic high as opposed to letting it be pulled to 3.3V via a pullup resistor) could damage the LCD.

 A simple MOSFET circuit described on [this web site](https://www.hobbytronics.co.uk/mosfet-voltage-level-converter) shows how to convert SPI logic levels, with 5V pullups on the 5V side and 3.3V pullups on the 3.3V side.
 Four of these are on the level converter module used here.
 ## Sources of Inaccuracy